Your Fairfield supply chain runs on I-80 freight and a SAP module that updates once a day

 Exactly what you get

 You get real-time visibility across your suppliers, carriers, and inventory in one view, with alerts before a late inbound starves a line and scorecards that track who actually performs.
-It integrates with your ERP software, inventory management software, and warehouse management system, and feeds a business intelligence dashboard so planning rides on real flow instead of static rules and phone calls.
+It integrates with your ERP software, inventory management software, and warehouse management system, and feeds a business intelligence (BI) dashboard so planning rides on real flow instead of static rules and phone calls.

 How to choose a developer in Fairfield